 This is just a partial list of all the wonderful programs that exist for teachers.
 These are ways that teachers can expand their knowledge and abilities while learning and changing how they think and approach teaching.
 The best part of most of these programs are that they are FREE or very low cost for teachers!

 Finally, if you are looking for professional development, college coursework opportunities, or interesting programs for teachers, there are so many possibilities.
 Check out my monthly newsletter for some of the possibilities from various professional organizations, Indiana Educational Service Centers, universities, and other amazing math and science opportunities for teachers.
-You can sign up for my newsletter here by clicking on our logo below.
+You can sign up for my newsletter here.